 The art of adequately explaining a thing or a process is immensely important, especially in the digital world.
 PDF documents allow editing in ways that make them more specific, tangible, and explanatory.
 The means of doing so are a handful, but the most straightforward way is to annotate a PDF.

-What is a PDF Annotation
+What is PDF annotation software?

 The annotation processes include valuable features like: